 Since I blog mainly about beer and food pairings, but I’ve been dreaming about fruity strawberry daiquiris or margaritas, I decided the best of both worlds would be to start playing with some beer cocktails!
 Now, I do not prefer an overly fruity drink or what my brother-in-law calls ‘purse drinks’ but something light is right up my alley.
 After doing some research I came across this article in Marie Claire, 15 Super Simple Beer Cocktails to Cool You Down this Summer.
 All of them looked great but I was intrigued by the Bull’s Eye beer cocktail.
 While the article states this is a Cuban drink I felt since it’s made with light beer and ginger ale it was waiting for a Michigan twist.

-So to the store I headed to pick up Michigan’s own Vernor’s Ginger Ale.
+So to the store, I headed to pick up Michigan’s own Vernor’s Ginger Ale.
 Then I picked up some Local’s Light Ale from Short’s Brewing.
 I have a deep fondness for Short’s Brewing.
 They have such unique and delicious brews that they make pairing them with food so much fun!
-A few of my favorites are:

 - Toad in a Hole with Soft Parade